MingLunHan/CIF-ColDec/README.md

 ### 5. **Citing ColDec**

-If you are inspired by ColDec and need to cite it, please use following format.
+If you are inspired by ColDec or need to cite it, please use following format.

 #### a.
 Original ColDec: